 Florida law mandates that towing companies must either keep your personal possessions with the towed vehicle or inventory them for later return.
 They are not allowed to remove your belongings permanently.

 Under Florida law, you have the right to:

-- Have access to the vehicle (without removing it from the towing lot or yard)
+- Access your vehicle without removing it from the towing lot or yard

 - Inspect the vehicle

 - Retrieve your personal property that is not attached to the vehicle

 If a towing company refuses to grant you access to your vehicle or belongings, they violate Florida law.